mbelim/air-boltic-analytics/README.md

     * **Metric:** `COUNT(DISTINCT customer_key)` from `fct_orders`.
     * **Time Dimension:** Group by `dim_date.date_day` (for DAU) or `dim_date.month` (for MAU).
     * **Caveat:** This currently tracks *Transacting Active Users* and relies on a proxied `order_date`.

+## If I Had More Time

+* **Implement a Full CI/CD Pipeline**: I would configure a GitHub Action to run dbt build and dbt test on every pull request.
+This is essential for automating data quality checks and ensuring that no bad code is merged into production.
+* **Develop dashboard in Looker**: The final step is to build the semantic model in Looker.
+I would write the materialized views answering business questions and addressing KPIs.
+* **Integrate Automated Alerting**: I would configure our orchestration tool (dbt Cloud or Airflow) to send real-time alerts to Slack or email on any dbt test failure.